SQL Complete - Alternative to Native Microsoft T-SQL Intellisense

 the context menu.

-This feature is not supported in native Microsoft T-SQL Intellisense.
+This feature is not supported in native Microsoft T-SQL IntelliSense.

 "Go to definition" for database objects

-You can navigate from Code Editor straight to the object in Object Explorer (Server
+You can navigate from Code Editor straight to the object in Object Explorer.
+By pressing F12 or selecting the corresponding item

 from the popup menu when the cursor is over the object identifier, the object will